Islander (band): History

 The original members of Islander hail from Greenville, South Carolina, and have been playing together since 2006.
 The group broke up for a few years and later reunited under the name Islander in 2011.

 Islander vocalist Mikey Carvajal is a participant in the non-profit outreach organization known as The Whosoevers.
-Some members of the organization include Brian "Head" Welch and Reginald "Fieldy" Arvizu of Korn, Sonny Sandoval of P.O.D., Lacey Sturm formerly of Flyleaf, and motivational speaker Ryan Ries.
+Some members of the organization include Brian "Head" Welch and Reginald "Fieldy" Arvizu of Korn, Sonny Sandoval of P.O.D., Lacey Sturm of Flyleaf, and motivational speaker Ryan Ries.

 On June 17, 2016, the band released a new song, titled "Darkness", with the lineup of J.R.
 Bareis (Love & Death) on Guitar, Ezekiel Vasquez (ex-ForeverAtLast) on Bass, and Arin Ilejay (ex-Confide, ex-Avenged Sevenfold) on Drums.
 The new song, and album Power Under Control, indicated a mixture on Nu-metal, emo, punk rock and alternative metal.
 On June 20, 2016, the band released "Bad Guy" from the upcoming Power Under Control, which will be released through the band's label Victory Records on August 5, 2016.
 On August 4, 2016, Alternative Press put out a stream for Islander's Power Under Control, the album to be released through Victory and produced by Cameron Webb, who also produced Violence & Destruction, at NRG Studios.

 On August 31, 2018, Eleventyseven lead singer Matt Langston interviewed Mikey Carvajal on the Eleventylife podcast and discussed the music industry, growing up in the South Carolina, and navigating band politics.

 In March 2020, during the COVID-19 Pandemic, the band released a cover of the R.E.M. song "It's the End of the World as We Know It (And I Feel Fine)".
 The release was dedicated to lead singer Mikey Carvajal's aunt, who had recently died as a result of the virus.
 A portion of proceeds from the release were donated to the NYC Low-Income Artist + Freelancer Relief Fund.